gaseri/website/docs/en/tutorials/gromacs/2-methane-in-water/index.md

 # GROMACS Tutorial 2 -- One Methane in Water

-In this tutorial I'll show you how to create a system containing one OPLS methane in a box of TIP4PEW water.
+In this tutorial, I'll show you how to create a system containing one OPLS methane in a box of TIP4PEW water.

 ## Setup